5 Causes of Eczema Flare-Ups (and How to Prevent Them)

 The same allergens that can cause people to sneeze or have watery eyes can also cause a flare-up.
 Dust mites and pet dander are some of the allergens most likely to do this, along with mold and seasonal pollen.
 Take steps to minimize the allergens inside your home, and be aware of which allergens are more likely to trigger a flare-up for you.

-To help minimize flare-ups, schedule an appointment with Gwinnett Dermatology.
+To help minimize flare-ups, schedule an appointment with Gwinnett Dermatology and Georgia Dermatology Partners.
 Our physicians can guide you through the process of managing this frustrating skin condition all year long.

 Posted in: Medical Dermatology